-LSH31 has the potential to fill a version of the Legion that we have not seen since the memorable Curt Swan Legion of Super Heroes from Adventure Comics.
+LSH31 has the potential to fill a version of the Legion that we have not seen since the memorable Curt Swan Legion of Super-Heroes from Adventure Comics.
 LSH31 brings the Legion back to its true essence.
 Many people have opined and ruminated over various questions concerning the Legion.
-These are as follows: What are the essential elements of the Legion of Super Heroes?
-What makes the Legion of Super Heroes unique?
-And of course, which version of the Legion of Super Heroes is the definitive version?
+These are as follows: What are the essential elements of the Legion of Super-Heroes?
+What makes the Legion of Super-Heroes unique?
+And of course, which version of the Legion of Super-Heroes is the definitive version?

-I could discuss these three questions in depth, but I’ll defer doing that for a later date.
+I could discuss these three questions in-depth, but I’ll defer to doing that at a later date.
 Right now, I wanted to just briefly touch on what makes the Legion unique and what are some of the most basic and essential elements of the Legion.
 For me, the Legion is based on the belief that the future is a brighter more positive place than our current time.
 That the Legion is comprised of teenagers around the age of 18 who possess youthful positive attitudes and a strong desire to be true heroes in the classic sense like Superman from the Silver Age.
 The Legion is constructed to show to the reader that teamwork and friendship can defeat any evil force no matter how powerful that evil force may be.

 The DnA Legion also got swept up in creating too much of a dark and dystopian future.
 It is of no coincidence that it was these two versions that veered drastically from the essence of the Legion and that were the two versions in place when the Legion got re-booted the first and second time.

 The LSH31 returns the Legion to its most basic essence.
 We have characters that possess the necessary positive youthful exuberance and outlook on life.
 We have a future that is a much brighter and more positive place than our current world.
-And this animated Legion routinely shows that no matter how much more powerful the evil that they face may be that their friendship and teamwork will always prevail.
+And this animated Legion routinely shows that no matter how much more powerful the evil that they face might be their friendship and teamwork will always prevail.

 The LSH31 will be a breath of fresh air.
 It will be similar to the old Adventure Comics era Legion, but with modern style and sensibilities.
-With the exception of the past two issues, Waid’s Supergirl and The Legion of Super Heroes has been a disappointment.
+With the exception of the past two issues, Waid’s Supergirl and The Legion of Super-Heroes has been a disappointment.
 It will be cool to read a Legion comic book that is nothing but fun.

 The LSH31 will follow a one-shot format in order to make it more appealing to younger readers.
 I’m not thrilled with the continual one-shot format, but it is understandable with a Johnny DC title.

-The Legion of Super Heroes in The 31st Century #1 is due out on April 18, 2007.
+The Legion of Super-Heroes in The 31st Century #1 is due out on April 18, 2007.
 However, in a very odd move, DC is going to make this issue one of their free comic books for Free Comic Book Day on May 5, 2007.